Foodie guide – 10 unique Korean dishes you got to try!

 You have probably heard of Samkyeopsal (Korean pork belly BBQ) but did you know that Jeju Island has a Black pig breed and it’s said to have a unique taste quite distinct from other breeds.
 This bbq is a must try if you ever visit Jeju island!
 We recommend booking this Private van with a tour guide to help you pick the best places to eat and show you around (customizable).

-Interested in seeing Jeju on your own time?
-Not a fan of big buses and group tours?
-Or if you're a group of 4~9 people looking for an affordable way to travel, our one-day private van tour + Tour Guide is perfect for you!
-Pick your own tour, set your own pace, do it absolutely your…
+Our one-day private van tour + Tour Guide is perfect for you!
+Pick your own tour, set your own pace, do it absolutely your way!
+BOOK NOW!

 9 Mayak kimbap – a mini food snack